 For the best royalty rates, you want to go direct to the retailers if you can and the process is easy.
 There's plenty of help on each of these sites.

-You can do some of the other stores direct, but I recommend publishing on iBookstore, Nook, or any of the other retailers through Smashwords (free with % royalty per book sales) or BookBaby (costs upfront but 100% royalty paid to author).
-Here’s a useful post on Bookbaby vs Smashwords so you can evaluate the services.
+You can also publish to all these stores and more through Smashwords (free with % royalty per book sales) or BookBaby (costs upfront but 100% royalty paid to author, or paid option with % royalty) or Draft2Digital (free with % royalty).
+Here's a useful post on Bookbaby vs Smashwords so you can evaluate the services.

 How to publish an ebook – the paid services option